e) Provisions, Contingent Liabilities and Contingent Assets

 i) Borrowing costs

-Borrowing costs are interest and other costs (including exchange differences relating to foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs) incurred in connection with the borrowing of funds.
-Borrowing costs directly attributable to acquisition or construction of an asset which necessarily take a substantial period of time to get ready for their intended use are capitalised as part of the cost of that assets.
-Other borrowing costs are recognised as an expenses in the period in which they are incurred.
+Borrowing costs are interest and other costs incurred in connection with the borrowing of funds.
+Borrowing costs directly attributable to acquisition, construction or production of an asset which necessarily take a substantial period of time to get ready for their intended use or sale are capitalised as part of the cost of that asset.
+Other borrowing costs are recognised as an expense in the period in which they are incurred.

 k ) Segment Reporting